IngaFeick/eurofox/README.md

 * add integration tests
 * add options to exclude domains
 * maybe support spelled out numbers, like `nine inch nails` in addition to `9 inch nails`
+* add config option for css for the replacement span, such as background colour

 ## Notes for development